mikrono/tModLoaderWiki_kr_ko/Update-Migration-Guide.md

 ### Assets
 Every asset is now wrapped inside an `Asset<T>`.
 You'll need to use `.Value` to access the actual asset.
 For example, instead of `Texture2D test = ModContent.GetTexture("Test");`, you would write `Texture2D test = ModContent.Request<Texture2D>("Test").Value;` (The `Mod` method is `Mod.Assets.Request<Texture2D>("Test")`).
 You could also technically do `Texture2D test = (Texture2D)GetTexture("Test");`, which, depending on your style, might be easier to look at.
 It does the exact same thing as `.Value`, which is load the texture.
 In addition to that, tModLoader by default loads textures asynchronously.
 This means that upon requesting an asset for the first time, the associated value might not be assigned yet.
-This is usually not a problem (for textures, tModLoader supplies a dummy texture until the real asset is loaded), but it can be for UI things that need texture dimensions on construction (such as `UIImage`).
+This is usually not a problem (for textures, tModLoader supplies a dummy texture until the real asset is loaded), but it can be for UI things that need texture dimensions on construction (such as `UIImageButton`).
 Then, specify `AssetRequestMode.ImmediateLoad` as the second parameter in `Request<T>`.

 Texture/Asset paths are now also slightly changed, so any use of something like this: `override string Texture => "Terraria/Item_" + ItemID.IronPickaxe;`, will have to be changed to this: `override string Texture => "Terraria/Images/Item_" + ItemID.IronPickaxe;`